johnstonskj/datalog-specs/book/src/vnd_datalog_text/pragmas.md

 # Pragmas

+**REREAD THIS SECTION**

-The `features` pragma determines which Datalog language is in use.
-Use of syntax not supported by the selected language feature MAY result in errors.
+A number of pragmas below are termed _feature pragmas_ as they are boolean gates that enable or disable specific language featues.
+Use of syntax associated with a disabled language feature MAY result in errors.

 A conformant DATALOG-TEXT processor in strict mode MUST signal an error, otherwise the processor MAY assume the feature is enabled due to its usage.
 A conformant DATALOG-TEXT processor MUST signal an error when detecting a feature identifier which they do not recognize, even if it may be valid in some other version of this specification.

-The following is the list of feature identifiers supported by this version of the DATALOG-TEXT specification.
-These are boolean parameters, so the following two pragmas are equivalent.
+As feature pragmas are boolean parameters, the following two pragmas are equivalent:

 ```datalog
 .pragma negation.